SouzaCode/MangaBookmark/README.md

 You can use the chrome store link below, or, if you want faster updates, you can clone this git or get it from releases https://chrome.google.com/webstore/detail/manga-bookmark/hclahhnkdechgledjlbjnldiakecdedg

-Download the most reacent version at realeases and install it.
+Download the most recent version at releases and install it.

 ## Install from releases